 While the group most at risk of being involved in a car accident are those under the age of 20, there are people of all ages who drive with distractions.
 It’s most important to understand that even taking your eyes off the road for a few seconds can mean you aren’t seeing where you’re going for hundreds of feet.
 That’s enough space and time for a serious crash to take place.
 You could go off the road or impact someone else.

 If you’ve been hit by a distracted driver, you’re not alone.
-Your attorney can help you file a claim against the driver, so you can obtain the compensation you need.
+Your experienced attorney can help you file a claim against the driver, so you can obtain the compensation you need.
 Our website has more information about pursuing a claim.